goomario/btchd/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see the section *Disable-Wallet mode* below).

-Build Bitcoin Core
+Build BCO Core
 ------------------------

-1. Clone the bitcoin source code and cd into `bco-src`
+1. Clone the BCO source code and cd into `bco-src`

         git clone https://github.com/bitcoinoreorg/bitcoinore bco-src
         cd bco-src